WirelessCar/nauth/examples/README.md

-# Example deployment / Local development setup
+# Example setup

+FIXME: TBD!

 This provides an example of how NAuth can be configured together with NATS.
 They are designed to work together with the `mise` installation tasks (but can be found as scripts under `.mise-tasks`).